alterfw/docs/docs/http/request.md

 When using a Javascript framework like MooTools or jQuery to execute an XMLHttpRequest, the XMLHttpRequest will usually be sent with a **X-Requested-With** HTTP header.
 The Slim application will detect the HTTP request’s **X-Requested-With** header and flag the request as such.
-If for some reason an XMLHttpRequest cannot be sent with the **X-Requested-With** HTTP header, you can force the Ampersand to assume an HTTP request is an XMLHttpRequest by setting a GET, POST, or PUT parameter in the HTTP request named “isajax” with a truthy value.
+If for some reason an XMLHttpRequest cannot be sent with the **X-Requested-With** HTTP header, you can force the Alter to assume an HTTP request is an XMLHttpRequest by setting a GET, POST, or PUT parameter in the HTTP request named “isajax” with a truthy value.

 Use the request object's `isAjax()` or `isXhr()` method to tell if the current request is an XHR/Ajax request: